dmbarbour/wikilon/docs/CommandSequences.md

         vertibar vertibar
         block

-*Aside:* I'd probably call these `cseq` `cseqs` and `cseqv` rather than specifying their visual representation.

 The *potential* motivation for multiple command separators is that they permit alternative compositions and interpretations of commands.
 For example, we could model alternatives or backtracking directly in our syntax.
 We can do this without special syntax, but it might be prettier with supporting syntax.

 However, working with a single sequencing model is simpler.
 Our continuations handle one kind of bind.
 We make fewer assumptions about our interpreter.
 We don't gain any expressiveness.
 At best, we're flattening our code a bit and making it a little easier to read.
 Further, precedence hinders factoring.
 For example, if I extract the subprogram `q,r|s,t,u;v` and replace it by a word `qrstuv`, the behavior will be different because of of precedence.
-And this isn't an obvious error like refactoring across blocks (`foo] \[bar` is clearly not a valid definition).
+And this isn't an obvious error like refactoring across blocks (e.g. `foo] \[bar` is clearly not a valid definition).

 ### (rejected) Curly Brace Command Sequences